addyy1503/Smart-Plant-Monitoring/README.md

 # 🌱 Smart Plant Monitoring System (ESP32 + IoT)
 A Smart Plant Monitoring System built using an ESP32 microcontroller that monitors environmental conditions around a plant and allows remote monitoring and control through the Blynk IoT platform.
-The system measures temperature, humidity, soil moisture, and motion detection, and displays the data on an OLED screen while also sending it to a mobile dashboard.
+The system measures temperature, humidity, soil moisture, and motion detection, and displays the data on an OLED screen while also sending it to a mobile dashboard.<br>
 This project demonstrates a complete IoT-based plant monitoring and control system, integrating sensors, cloud connectivity, and a user interface.

 # 📌 Features